XiaomingY/omni-ies-viewer/README.md

 To add a this extension to your Omniverse app:
 1. Go to Extension Manager and turn on Viewport Utility extension
-2. Add `git://github.com/XiaomingY/omni-ies-viewer.git?branch=main to search path` to extension search path
+2. Add `git://github.com/XiaomingY/omni-ies-viewer.git?branch=main` to extension search path
 3. Turn on IES Viewer Extension